cabforum/forum/SMCWG-charter.md

 1. A Certificate Issuer eligible for voting membership in the SMCWG MUST have a publicly-available audit report or attestation statement based upon a publicly-available audit criteria or attestation scheme relevant to the issuance of S/MIME certificates.
 This includes, but is not limited to, the following schemes and criteria:

     * WebTrust for CAs v.2.0 or newer; or
-    * ETSI EN 319 411-1, which includes normative references to ETSI EN 319 401
-      (the latest version of the referenced ETSI documents should be applied).
+    * ETSI EN 319 411-1, which includes normative references to ETSI EN 319 401 (the latest version of the referenced ETSI documents should be applied).

-   These audit reports must also meet the following requirements:
+   These audit reports MUST also meet the following requirements:

-    * They must report on the operational effectiveness of controls for a historic period of at least 60 days;
+    * They MUST report on the operational effectiveness of controls for a historic period of at least 60 days;
-    * No more than 27 months have elapsed since the beginning of the reported-on period and no more than 15 months since the end of the reported-on period; and
+    * No more than 27 months have elapsed since the beginning of the reported-on period and no more than 15 months since the end of  reported-on period; and
     * The audit report was prepared by a natural or legal person that is duly authorized or licensed to conduct audits according to the relevant audit criteria or attestation scheme used.

    In addition, the Certificate Issuer MUST actively issue S/MIME certificates that are treated as valid by at least one Certificate Consumer that produces a mail user agent or email service provider that processes S/MIME certificates.